 Fibrosis Score is a Registry Data Collection Variable in AJCC.
-This data item was previously collected for Liver, CS SSF# 2.
+This data item was previously collected for Liver, CS SSF #2.

 The Fibrosis Score is based on degree of parenchymal fibrosis or cirrhosis of the nontumorous liver as defined in the surgical pathology report.
 Multiple fibrosis scoring systems have been described for use in pathological evaluation of liver disease.
-The system most commonly used by US pathologists is the Batts-Ludgwig system, other systems include the modified Ishak scoring system and the METAVIR score.
-The latter is used more widely in Europe than the United States.

-The Ishak scoring system uses a 0-6 scale (as noted above and in the codes)
+- Ishak system uses a scale of 0-6 with 6 indicating cirrhosis.

+- Recommended by AJCC and CAP

-The Batt-s Ludgwig system uses a 0-4 scale, with a score of 3 defined as fibrous septa with architectural distortion but no obvious cirrhosis, and a score of 4 defined as cirrhosis.
+- Batts-Ludwig system uses a score of 0-4, with a score of 3 defined as fibrous septa with architectural distortion but no obvious cirrhosis, and a score of 4 defined as cirrhosis

+- o Used most commonly by US pathologists

+- METAVIR uses scores of F0-F4

+- o Used mostly in Europe